-Maybe your friends have used it successfully.
+Have you been thinking of trying CBD for your dog?
+Maybe one of your friends has used it successfully.
 Maybe your vet has mentioned it.
-Whatever way you have heard about CBD for Dogs, there is a lot to learn to make sure it’s the right fit for you and your beloved furry friend.
+Whatever way you have heard about CBD for Dogs, there is a lot to learn.
+Making sure it’s the right fit for you and your beloved furry friend is no doubt one of your primary concerns.
+Let’s get to it.

-Over 50% of American pet owners have tried CBD for their pets.
+Did you know, over 50% of American pet owners have tried CBD for their pets.
 38% of which had CBD recommended by their veterinarian.
 And most importantly, 74% of respondents were likely or very likely to recommend CBD to other pet owners.
 Read the full report here on Leafwire.
+Here’s something to consider.
+If over 50% of pet owners have tried CBD, could it be something that is beneficial to your pet?
+Do they know something you don’t?

 First, let’s talk about how CBD works within the body of both humans and pets.
-There are some specifics about how it works in dogs that is slightly different than humans, so we will look at that and what that means.
+There are some specifics about how it works in dogs that is slightly different than humans.
+The importance of those differences is high, so we will look at that information and what it means for your dog.

 WHAT IS THE ECS?

 The Endocannabinoid System (ECS) is a major lipid signaling system comprising of endogenous cannabinoids, their receptors, and metabolic enzymes that play a critical homeostatic role in processing and modulating various bodily functions in dogs and cats.
 In plain English this means that dogs and cats have a similar ECS to humans and it performs very similarly.
 There are, however, more CB1 receptors in the brains of dogs.
-This means it is imperative that only CBD from the hemp plant – CBD that exhibits zero THC or THC below the .03% mark be used.
+This means it is imperative that only CBD from the hemp plant be used.
+This is the CBD that exhibits zero THC or THC below the .3% mark.

-The main benefit of modulating the ECS is the creation of homeostasis.
-Sometimes we all have times when our bodies don’t produce the right amount of cannabinoids.
-When an animal cannot produce enough of their own cannabinoids, it is commonly thought to be caused by genetic issues, disease, or injury.
-If the body’s own cannabinoids are lacking, phytocannabinoids from the hemp plant could make a difference.
+The main benefit of modulating the ECS is the creation of homeostasis in the body.
+There are times when all our bodies don’t produce the right amount of cannabinoids.
+When it comes to dogs, it’s no different.
+If an animal cannot produce enough of their own cannabinoids, there could be a reason.
+It is commonly thought to be caused by genetic issues, disease, or injury.
+When the body’s own cannabinoids are lacking, phytocannabinoids from the hemp plant could make a difference.
 The endocannabinoid system in both dogs and humans mediates a homeostatic balance of the nervous and immune systems in conjunction with other organ systems.

 WHAT DOES THE RESEARCH TELL US?